The 13 Best Nintendo Switch Horror Games

 Stories Untold is actually a series of 4 shorter games packed into one title, with each one presenting a different vibe and aesthetic.
 My personal favorite is The House Abandon, but each and every aspect of the story is polished and incredibly enjoyable.

 It would be a crime to write about this game without acknowledging how perfectly the developers nailed the 1980s aesthetic and pop culture references.
-If you like games with an 80s flair, this game is one of the best on the Nintendo Switch.
+If you like games with an 80s flair, this will be one of the best horror games on Nintendo Switch for you.

 A lot of love and attention to detail went into this game, and one of the best examples of this is in the way that you’re expected to interact with the environment.
 The solutions to each puzzle or challenge that you’re presented with require a healthy dose of creative thinking, and finishing each stage feels very satisfying.